 The challenge is to juggle the demands of winning new business, which is a cost to your team, with retaining existing clients.
 One regular criticism of public relations consultancies is that their top team is deployed to win pitches, but rarely seen thereafter as the day to day business is delegated to junior (and cheaper) members of staff.

 Expansion is challenging.
 Most recruiters say that they struggle to find enough talented people: that means that those with a proven track record of winning new business and delivering client service are highly sought after, and can negotiate larger salaries.
 (Note to job seekers: many consultancies are constantly seeking talent.
 You don’t have to wait for them to advertise to apply.)

 Yet some teams over-expand to meet the demands of a large client.
 If that client reduces its commitment, or ends its contract, that leaves an overlarge team to pay out of reduced fee income.

 So most teams aim to expand steadily, and often make strategic use of independent consultants to meet current needs or to fill gaps in expertise.

 The preferred route to winning new business is to become recognised as an industry thought leader.
-The goal is for new business to come through referral.
+The goal is for new business to come through referral and recommendation.
 Thought leadership can be achieved through awards wins, through sponsorship of events or research reports, through appearances on speaker platforms and through articles in the trade press and a regular flow of content online.

-A good example of consultancy thought leadership is the annual Edelman Trust Barometer study, released each year to coincide with the World Economic Forum meeting in Davos.
+A good example of consultancy thought leadership is the annual Edelman Trust Barometer, released each year to coincide with the World Economic Forum meeting in Davos.

 The goal of thought leadership is to be front of mind when it comes to selecting consultancies.
-Those shortlisted are usually then invited to ‘pitch’ for the account, presenting their ideas against those of other competing teams.
+Those shortlisted are usually then invited to ‘pitch’ for the account, presenting their ideas in competition with those of other shortlisted teams.

 Public relations consultancies are private businesses, run for the financial benefit of their owners.
 These owners can be: